kboeckx/check_netapp_ontap/README.md

 # Nagios plugin to check health of a NetApp Ontap cluster

+This is a fork by Filip Sneppe and Kris Boeckx.

 ### Idea

 This Perl script is able to monitor most components of a NetApp Ontap cluster, such as volume, aggregate,